Author, Andrew Gibson

 - Bank Swift/BIC code

-Unlike the UK, Australia does not use the IBAN system.
+Unlike the United Kingdom, Australia does not use the IBAN system.

 Instead, they use a SWIFT/BIC code – which identifies the bank only, not your actual account.